The Bloody Vampire

-The Bloody Vampire (El vampiro sangriento) is a 1962 Mexican horror film directed by Miguel Morayta and starring Begoña Palacios, Erna Martha Bauman, and Carlos Agostí.

-It is part of a duology of vampire films directed by Morayta, followed by The Invasion of the Vampires (1963).
+The Bloody Vampire (El vampiro sangriento) is a 1962 Mexican horror film written and directed by Miguel Morayta, and starring Begoña Palacios, Erna Martha Bauman, and Carlos Agostí.
+This film is part of a duology of vampire films directed by Morayta, followed by The Invasion of the Vampires (1963).

 Plot

 Count Cagliostro (Antonio Raxel), whose family has tried for generations to rid the world of vampires, instructs his daughter Inés (Begoña Palacios) to confront Count Frankenhausen (Carlos Agostí) and his vampire henchmen.